ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works

 ### 9: Exported Activity Alias (easy/medium)
 The activity to view the investments in not exported.
 However, there's an alias for this activity, which is exported, and as a result of this, the original activity also gets exported.
 This means that it can be directly accessed without following the user interface of the app, i.e., without logging in.
-Note that in this case, assming an attacker gets temporary access to the device of a DIBA user that is currently not logged is not really beneficial as no investments will be shown.
-However, there are certainly apps where such a vulnerability may provide access to more interesting functionality or data and the main intention of the vulnerability is to demonstrate that an activity can be unintentionally made exportable if the developer uses activity aliases in a wrong way.

 **Goal (easy):** Without being logged into the DIBA app, use adb to directly start and access the activity to view the investments.

 **Goal (medium):** Develop an app that starts the investment activity without being logged into the DIBA app.

+**Remark**: Note that in this case, assming an attacker gets temporary access to the device of a DIBA user that is currently not logged is not really beneficial as no investments will be shown.
+However, there are certainly apps where such a vulnerability may provide access to more interesting functionality or data and the main intention of the vulnerability is to demonstrate that an activity can be unintentionally made exportable if the developer uses activity aliases in a wrong way.

 **Check**: Works